 Bottling takes place under the same GMP standard facilities, the CBD mixture is filled into our tincture bottles using digital measurements so that we maintain 100% accuracy with every fill.
 After bottling, a significant percentage of random samples are again tested for quality, CBD concentration and we also ensure complete lack of residual solvents.
 Any discrepancies requires discarding the entire batch of product an starting again.

-On our CBD product pages, you will see reference to your lap certificate.
-We undertake this step for your peace of mind and so all parties can rest assured that Goodleaf has take n every step to provide you with the best possible product.
 Independent verification takes place at laboratories with no affiliation to our brand or the GMP facilities where the products were produced, this allows for objective analysis and verification of the product standards.

 Our CBD testing process ensures the following: